Keneth-Ravindu/PortfolioWebApp/README.md

 # PortfolioWebApp
-This is a sample porfolio webapp built using JS libraries
+This is a sample porfolio webapp